QIWI-API/qiwi-wallet-personal-docs/_balance_en.html.md

 ## Creating balance {#balance_create}

-The request creates a new account and its balance in your QIWI wallet.
+Creates a new account and its balance in your QIWI wallet.
 List of account types which you can create is provided by [other request](#funding_offer).

 [Interactive API](https://developer.qiwi.com/sandbox/index.html#!/account-controller-v-2/createAccountUsingPOST)